mbhynes/kormos/README.rst

 **Prepare the Data**

-We run the same pre-processing steps as in the `keras` example above.
+We run the same pre-processing steps as in the `Keras` example above.
 (Please be aware that there are methodological errors in these steps that we have left unchanged: (1) it is not correct to split the training and testing data uniformly randomly, since some movies have only 1 rating and hence should not be members of the testing set, and (2) it is not possible to construct a factorization model that represents each user/item by a vector of rank ``k`` if ``k`` is *greater* than the number of observations (ratings) that that user/item has in the training data---such a system is `overdetermined <https://en.wikipedia.org/wiki/Overdetermined_system>`_).

 .. code-block:: python